 After a fire, the turbine, itself, must obviously be checked to correct fuel leakage or whatever caused the fire in the first place.
+Before the turbine can be operated, any dampers or other shutdowns tripped by the CO_2 system must be reset to allow proper flow of cooling air or fuel, as the case may be.

-Before the turbine can be operated, any dampers or other shutdowns tripped by the water mist system must be reset to allow a proper flow of cooling air or fuel, as the case may be.
 Instances have occurred where the fire started with an explosion in the compartments and the doors were blown open.
-If this is to be a design basis, then it should be considered at the time of design, with water quantities and nozzle placement designed to ensure fire control, even with the doors open.
+If this is to be a design basis, then it should be considered at the time of design and CO2 quantities and nozzle placement designed to ensure flooding, even with the doors open.